mcgilldinglab/scSemiProfiler/README.md

  There are 2 options to install scSemiProfiler.
 * __Option 1: Install from download directory__
-	download scSemiProfiler from this repository, go to the downloaded scSemiProfiler package root directory and use pip tool to install
+	download scSemiProfiler from this repository, go to the downloaded scSemiProfiler package root directory, and use the pip tool to install

 	```shell
 	pip install .